 Civil Defense PDHs were equipped with a full x-ray section.
 I found the x-ray table with the McKinney stuff beneath a pile of emptied boxes.
 The table had been opened but was still in new condition.
-The x-ray tube unit and transformer were long gone but the table was undisturbed.
-This table is now with a group that does W.W.II army field hospital reenactments.
+The x-ray tube unit and transformer were long gone from the McKinney PDH stuff but the table was undisturbed.Picker-Polaroid X-Ray Film Developer

 The x-ray unit was to use Polaroid x-ray film.
 This Picker-Polaroid X-ray film developer was to be used to process the film.
 Here the case is open showing the developer in the left photo above.
 The right photo above is the tool kit and film cartridge.
 All the unit really does is take cassettes of Polaroid x-ray film, pull the film out of the cassette through 2 rollers (just like the Polaroid camera) to develop the film.

 This is how the x-ray section looked completely setup.
 Picker-Polaroid developer on the left, x-ray table in the center and x-ray tube and controller case on the right.
 Small 2.5Kw generator is on the floor in front of the x-ray table.
 The 2.5Kw generators were only supplied in the Model 57 and earlier PDHs to power the x-ray section equipment.